When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Introduction

-We commence by revisiting the Lanczos quadrature method's process for estimating quadratic forms \eqref{eq:GQ} in \cref{sec:basics}.
-In \cref{sec:EA}, we introduce a sufficient condition \cref{Thm:main} tailored for the Lanczos quadrature with symmetric quadrature nodes.
-Subsequently, in \cref{sec:comparison}, \cref{coro:diffm} scrutinizes the potential savings in iterations through such symmetry.
-Numerical experiments are given in \cref{sec:experiments} to illustrate the validity of our theoretical results, followed by conclusions in \cref{sec:cr}.
+The paper is organized as follows.
+We commence by revisiting the Lanczos quadrature method's process for estimating quadratic forms \eqref{eq:GQ} in Section \ref{sec:basics}.
+In Section \ref{sec:EA}, we introduce a sufficient condition (Theorem \ref{Thm:main}) tailored for the Lanczos quadrature with symmetric quadrature nodes and suggest the construction of initial vectors for Jordan-Wielandt matrices through Theorem \ref{prop:1} and Theorem \ref{prop:2}.
+Subsequently, in Section \ref{sec:comparison}, Corollary \ref{coro:diffm} studies the potential savings in iterations through such symmetry.
+Numerical experiments are given in Section \ref{sec:experiments} to illustrate the validity of our theoretical results in real applications such as complex network analysis on directed graphs, followed by conclusions in Section \ref{sec:cr}.